nwiToolLibrary/nwiToolLibrary.github.io/pages/about.md

 **ALL POWER TO ALL THE PEOPLE!**

-For information on our governance practices, see our [Governance](/about/governance) page.
+{% include br.html %}
+{% include br.html %}

+We are currently developing our governance practices.
+Keep an eye on our [Governance](/about/governance) page for updates, or contact us directly.